 Figures:

 Figure 1: Overview of SUPER templates and sedimentation assay: A) To generate SUPER templates, fluorescently labeled liposomes are deposited onto 5 µm silica beads in such way as to incorporate excess membrane reservoir.
 The formation of SUPER templates is dependent on high ionic strength and the presence of negatively charged lipids.
 B) To quantify vesicle release, SUPER templates are incubated with dynamin-1 in the presence of nucleotides.
 Templates can then be easily pelleted at low speed due to their size and any released vesicles will remain in the supernatant.
-The amount of fluorescence found in the supernatant relative to the total incorporation of membrane is a measure of fission efficiency.
+The total incorporation of membrane is determined by TX-100 extraction of the templates.
+The amount of fluorescence found in the supernatant relative to the fluorescence in the TX-100 extract is a measure of fission efficiency.

 Figure 2: Results from sedimentation assay and real-time imaging: A) Representative results from a fission assay.
 SUPER templates were incubated with increasing amounts of dynamin-1, 1 mM GTP in 20 mM Hepes, 150 mM KCl and 1 mM MgCl2 for 30 min.
 Vesicle release is dependent on dynamin-1 and GTP.
 B) Micrograph of released vesicles.
 C) SUPER templates were spread and allowed to settle in assay buffer containing an oxygen scavenger system and 1 mM GTP.
 After imaging was started, dynamin-1 was added to the solution with a pipette to a final concentration of 0.5 µM.
 The Figure shows the field of view before (left panel) and after (right panel) addition of dynamin-1.
+Scale bars are 5 µm.

 Figure 3: Fission of tethers: SUPER templates were spread and allowed to settle in assay buffer containing an oxygen scavenger system and 1 mM GTP.
 Plain silica beads (d=22 µm) were added to the solution onto one side of the chamber and allowed to settle.
 Tethers were pulled by tilting the chamber and rolling the plain beads over the layer of SUPER templates.
-After imaging was started, dynamin-1 was added to the solution with a pipette to a final concentration of 0.5 µM.
+After imaging was started, dynamin-1 was added to the solution with a pipette to a final concentration of 0.5 µM (t=0).
+Scale bars are 5 µm.

 Movie 1: Overview formation of SUPER templates: Liposomes attach to silica surfaces, rupture and fuse leading to the formation of supported bilayers.
 To generate SUPER templates, liposomes of specific composition are incubated with 5 µm silica beads under high salt (1M NaCl) conditions.
 The liposomes will adsorb to the surface and burst, similar to the formation of supported bilayers on planar surfaces.
 However, under these conditions, the rates of adsorption and liposome bursting are accelerated resulting in the incorporation of excess membrane reservoir.
 SUPER templates can be used to monitor fission events as they occur in membrane trafficking.
 Generation and release of vesicles can be observed upon addition of dynamin-1 and GTP.

 Movie 2: Real-time imaging of fission: SUPER templates are amenable to fluorescence microscopy due to their size.
 Therefore they allow monitoring of protein-mediated membrane remodeling in real time.
 SUPER templates were spread and allowed to settle in assay buffer containing an oxygen scavenger system and 1 mM GTP.
 After imaging was started, dynamin-1 was added to the solution with a pipette to a final concentration of 0.5 µM.
+Movie was captured with a 1 sec interval between 100 ms exposures (7 frames/sec).